 The play space should be organized into different sections to prevent injuries caused by conflicting activities and children running between activities.
 Active, physical activities should be separate from more passive or quiet activities.
 Areas for climbing structures and digging areas should be in different sections of the play space.
 Different types of features have different use zones that must be maintained.
-Moving equipment, such as swings, should be located toward a corner, side, or edge of the play area while ensuring that the appropriate use zones around the equipment are maintained.
-Slide exits should be in an uncongested area of the play space.
+Different types of play features have different use zones that must be maintained-and cannot overlap-to avoid collisions between children utilizing different pieces of equipment.
+Special care must be paid when siting moving equipment, such as swings, which have wider use zones than fixed equipment.
+Slide exits should be located in an uncongested area of the play space.
 If tunnels are incorporated, the path over the tunnel should have a barrier to discourage a child jumping off the top and accidentally landing on a child exiting the tunnel.
+Be sure to carefully review licensing requirements, and consult with a professional as needed when siting play features.